CCIR System I: Improved audio

 Enhancements have been made to the specification of System I's audio capabilities over the years.
 Starting in the late 1980s and early 1990s it became possible to add a digital signal carrying NICAM sound.
 This extension to audio capability has completely eaten the guard band between channels, indeed there would be a small amount of analogue-digital crosstalk between the NICAM signal of a transmitter on channel N and the vestigial sideband of a transmission on channel N+1.
 Good channel planning means that under normal situations no ill effects are seen or heard.

-The NICAM system used with System I adds a 700 kHz wide digital signal, and needs to be placed at least 552 kHz from the audio subcarrier.
+The NICAM system used with System I adds a 700–kHz-wide digital signal, and needs to be placed at least 552 kHz from the audio subcarrier.

 Transmission channels

-Republic of Ireland from 1962
+Ireland from 1962

 VHF Band 1 was already discontinued for TV broadcasting well before Ireland's digital switchover.